-\circ position cursor, \square , with \triangleleft and \triangleright arrow keys, o remove characters before cursor with backspace/delete key,
+\circ position cursor, \Box , with \lhd and \triangleright arrow keys, o remove characters before cursor with backspace/delete key,

 \circ type new characters before cursor,

 - press Enter at any point along the command line to execute modified command. - Most commands have options, specified with a minus followed by one or more characters, which affect how the command operates.